ALL ARTICLES ABOUTJulia Barr

 Longtime “All My Children” fans couldn’t believe it when news broke that Michael Nader would be bringing his popular alter ego, Dimitri Marick, back to the show.
 And even though it’s been over a month since his June 12 onscreen debut, it’s still a little bit hard to believe that he’s really back in Pine Valley — even for the actor himself!
 And it turns out, it was a return that nearly didn’t happen.

-Fans of “All My Children’s” Marick clan are no doubt going to be over the moon with the latest person slated to return to Pine Valley: Michael Nader as the very popular character, Dimitri!
+Fans of “All My Children’s” Marick clan are no doubt going to be over the moon with the latest person slated to return to Pine Valley: Michael Nadar’s popular character, Dimitiri!According to a press release from The OnLine Network, Brooke English (Julia Barr) calls Dimitri back to town and offers him a job as head of one of Chandler Enterprises’ new divisions.
+Lucky for fans, the Hungarian Count gracefully agrees, meaning he’ll be sticking around in town for quite some time!

 In a growing list of popular artists appearing on or performing in episodes of "All My Children" and "One Life to Live," including Hot Chelle Rae on today's "AMC," The OnLine Network has announced that multi-platinum recording artist Jason Derulo will perform on the soaps Wednesday, July 3 episode.
 The episode finds the artist appearing as himself singing his new single "The Other Side" after receiving an invite to perform as part of a gala event hosted by Brooke English (Julia Barr).